jexxa-projects/Jexxa/tutorials/TimeService/README.md

 That's it.

-## Compile & Start the Application with console output
+## Run the Application with console output

 ```console
 mvn clean install